 St. Augustine Beach

-If you are looking for other things to see in St. Augustine, you may want to check out the St. Augustine Beaches.
+If you are looking for other things to do in St. Augustine with kids, you may want to check out the St. Augustine Beaches.
 There are a few beaches located near the city; however, Anastasia State Park is closest to downtown St. Augustine.

 What to Do Near St. Augustine with Kids